XZ3R5T/Active-Directory-Cheatsheet/README.md

 No worries, we can enumerate the local machine using `Winpeas.exe` and `Powerview.ps1`

 #### Using WinPEAS for Privilege Escalation Enumeration
 Download `WinPEAS.exe` and execute it to look for misconfigurations and privilege escalation vectors.
-There could be clear text credentials or encoded passwords in files such as `Groups.xml` or if the system was installed using an unattended installation winpeas will refer you to something like `Unattend.xml`
+There could be clear text credentials or encoded passwords in files such as `Groups.xml` or if the system was installed using an unattended installation winpeas will refer we to something like `Unattend.xml`
 ```sh
 winpeas.exe > output.txt
 ```